livnev/rwa-example/readme.md

 - `RwaSpell`: which deploys and activates a new collateral type
 - `RwaToken`: which represents the RWA collateral in the system

-## todo:
+## spells:

+The following can be found in `src/RwaSpell.sol`:
+- `RwaSpell`: which deploys and configures the RWA collateral in MakerDAO in accordance with MIP21

+The following can be found in `src/test/RwaSpell.t.sol`:

-- `RwaTellSpell`: which allows MakerDAO governance to initiate liquidation proceedings.
+- `TellSpell`: which allows MakerDAO governance to initiate liquidation proceedings.
-- `RwaRemedySpell`: which allows MakerDAO governance to dismiss liquidation proceedings.
+- `CureSpell`: which allows MakerDAO governance to dismiss liquidation proceedings.
-- `RwaWriteoffSpell`: which allows MakerDAO governance to write off a loan which was in liquidation.
+- `CullSpell`: which allows MakerDAO governance to write off a loan which was in liquidation.

 ## deploy